It’s entirely possible to be pregnant without experiencing any symptoms, especially in the early stages of pregnancy.

 Understanding Hormonal Changes

 During pregnancy, hormonal changes are significant and can affect various bodily functions.
-The hormone hCG (human chorionic gonadotropin) is produced shortly after conception and is responsible for many early pregnancy symptoms.
+The hormone hCG (human chorionic gonadotropin) begins to rise shortly after implantation—about 6 to 12 days after conception—and is responsible for many early pregnancy symptoms.
 However, not everyone will feel the effects of these hormonal shifts immediately.

 This variation means that while some individuals might experience fatigue or nausea due to rising hormone levels within days of conception, others may feel nothing at all for weeks or even longer.
 The body’s reaction to these hormonal changes can vary widely from person to person.